theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 >
 > *   Use `for` loops to automate operations on multiple files.
 >
-> *   How to download data from your
+> *   How to download data from the HPC

 Bioinformatic workflows
 =======================